 Savings income is taxed after non-savings income but before dividend income.
 There are four possible rates of tax applying to savings income from 2015/16 onwards: 0%; 20%; 40%; or 45%.

-Note that the Scottish income tax rates only apply to the non-savings non-dividend income (commonly referred to in practice as non-savings income) of Scottish taxpayers.
-As far as the savings income of Scottish taxpayers is concerned, it is the UK tax bands and rates that apply.
-For the definition of Scottish taxpayer, see the Proforma income tax calculation guidance note.
+Note that the Scottish and Welsh income tax rates only apply to the non-savings non-dividend income (commonly referred to in practice as non-savings income) of Scottish or Welsh taxpayers.
+As far as the savings income of Scottish and Welsh taxpayers is concerned, it is the UK tax bands and rates that apply.
+For the definition of Scottish and Welsh taxpayers, see the Proforma income tax calculation guidance note.

 Whether savings income is taxable in the UK depends on the circumstances of the individual and whether the income is paid by a UK resident or non-resident payer.

 An individual who is resident and domiciled or deemed domiciled in the UK is taxable on his worldwide income (and gains) in the tax year in which these are received and should declare these on his tax return.
 See the Residence ― overview and Domicile guidance notes for detail on these terms.